 The report's framework begins with Chapter 2, which reviews the literature on the subjects most closely connected to the research questions listed in Table 1.1.
 Chapter 3 (Exploration of the Data) then details all procedures used to gather and clean the suicide dataset to produce the final dataset for analysis.
 Labeling is explained in Chapter 4 (Design and Implementation).The based model's construction and design approach for testing and training with worldwide suicides.
 Chapter In Chapter 5, "Parameter Evaluation, and Testing," the procedure for evaluating the based model.
 The number of deaths happened in Russia over time is covered in Chapter 6 (Results) in general.
 Chapter 7 (Conclusion) explores the question of Future work, and the research questions were addressed.
 Chapter 8 concludes (Deployment)

+3.0 Literature Review

 2.1 Related work